d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a simple and minimal Emacs theme with personal preferences.
+Tok is a simple, brutalistic and minimal Emacs theme.